mynlp/jigg/README.md

   * `rule`: Used rule.
 For example, `"&lt;"` (<) indicates forward application is used.
   * `category`: CCG category which corresponds to non-terminal label in each span.
   * `child`: If a node is non-terminal, `child` lists child nodes' ids.
 If a rule is binary, two children are concatenated with comma.
+  * `terminal`: If a node is pre-terminal (leaf in the derivation tree), `terminal` points to the id of corresponding token in the sentence.

 The below is explanations for program build and training new model, but is out of date.
 I will revise it soon.